duneroadrunner/SaferCPlusPlus/README.md

 Btw, `CInt` is actually just an alias for a specific instantiation of the `TInt<>` template, which can be used to make a safe version of any given integer type.
 (Eg. `typedef mse::TInt<signed char> my_safe_small_int;`)

+Note that by default `TInt<>` does not address overflow from arithmetic operations.
+However, when the `MSE_RETURN_RANGE_EXTENDED_TYPE_FOR_INTEGER_ARITHMETIC` preprocessor symbol is defined, results of arithmetic operations involving `TInt<>` are returned as a (larger) type that can accomodate the range of possible results (without risk of overflow), if such a type is available.
+Assigning such a result, for example, back to one of the original `TInt<>` operands may result in a "narrowing" conversion that would be checked (at runtime).
+While not currently the case, one could imagine that, in the future, instantiations of `TInt<>` that don't have a (larger) available type that can accomodate the results of some of their arithmetic operations simply may not support those operations.

 ### CNDInt, CNDSize_t and CNDBool

 [`CInt`, `CSize_t` and `CBool`](#cint-csize_t-and-cbool) are intended to be compatible replacements for their native counterparts, and in "disabled" mode they are just aliased to their corresponding native counterparts.
 There are however, some functional differences between these elements and their native counterparts.
 For example, they can be used as base classes where their (scalar) native counterparts cannot.
 So any code that relies on such additional properties might not work properly when the elements are substituted with their native counterparts.